app-generator/docs-django-grafana/README.md

 # [Django & Grafana Integration](https://app-generator.dev/docs/technologies/django/integrate-grafana.html)

-Coding sample for **[Django & Grafana Integration](https://app-generator.dev/docs/technologies/django/integrate-grafana.html)** documentation page.
+Coding sample for **[Django & Grafana Integration documentation page](https://app-generator.dev/docs/technologies/django/integrate-grafana.html)**.
 The postproduction step in software development is crucial to tracking performances, correcting bugs, and improving an application.
 With Django, you can integrate Grafana, a powerful tool to aggregate logs and view these logs on the dashboard.

 > 👉 Get [Support](https://app-generator.dev/ticket/create/) via `email` & `Discord`